Cement Bags Calculator(Cement Quantity, Bags & Volume)

 Step 3 - Calculate total mix parts

-For a 1:2:4 concrete mix, the total parts are the sum of cement, sand, and aggregate.
+For a 1:2:4 mix, the total parts are the sum of all ratio parts.

 Step 4 - Calculate cement volume